ZJUNlict/Mechanics/README.md

 ## MOTOR

 We choose the 20-small-wheel wheel for our robot.
 In theory, the more small wheels it has, the more smooth motion performance it has.
-But54 once the small wheels are too many, it will be very hard to maintain such as cleaning up the dust in it.
+But once the small wheels are too many, it will be very hard to maintain such as cleaning up the dust in it.

 For the driving motor, we choose Maxon EC-45 50W.
 The encoder is US Digital E4T, 500 CPR.
 For more information please visit [ZJUNlict/Electronics](<https://github.com/ZJUNlict/Electronics>)